 - Create/confirm a recognized care scale for your swing bed patients

-- Identify a swing bed coordinator to manage the process – internally
+- Identify a swing bed coordinator to manage the process – internally and externally

 - Publishing a list of relevant contacts, email and phone, will be helpful